saitaiky/notebook/docs/docs/aws/networking/fundamental/protocols/websocket.md

 > WebSocket open a connection within a session, but unlike long pulling which provides one way communication, it's bi-directional communication.
 Rather than the usual request/response lifecycle, with a client asking a server for resources, WebSockets allow for messages to be sent in either direction.

-:::infoBusting a myth - 64K Port limitation
+:::info Busting a myth - 64K Port limitation
 Because Websocket builds on top of TCP, it'll have the same port limitation inherited from TCP.
 A TCP Port field is 2x bytes and holds a quantity of 65536.
 This number limits the amount of addresses a server can have. **But this doesn't limit the number of clients to ~64k. **

 A given TCP connection is a tuple of the source and destination, each with IP address and Port number.
 The destination (the server side) remains fixed, but the source address (the client side) can vary over both Port AND IP Address.